This week on Texas Eats, David Elder takes us to Wild Barley Kitchen Co. -- a pizza, sandwich, and bagel shop making everything from scratch.

 David samples an impressive variety of steak cuts that have been sous vide and then set on fire.

 After that, David heads up I-35 to New Braunfels to sample some of the best Tex-Mex in the area at La Cosecha Mexican Table.
-David samples wagyu beef fajitas and char-grilled oysters.
+He samples wagyu beef fajitas and char-grilled oysters.

 Next, he takes a road trip to East Texas to try some authentic Chinese cuisine at Peony & Crane.
 David tries the juicy Peking duck and some fantastic soup dumplings.